ragpi/ragpi-docs/docs/getting-started.md

   }'
 ```

 The response will include Ragpi's answer, synthesized from the relevant documentation it found.
 Since no sources are specified, Ragpi will query all available sources.
-If you want to limit the search to a specific source, you can include the `source` field in the request body.
+If you want to limit the search to a specific source, you can include the `sources` field in the request body.

 ## Next Steps